 One, or two, headline indicators are suggested for each domain for the BSR-TeMo, see table 2 below.
-The selection criteria for the headline indicators are based among other on these criteria: Conceptual coverage of entire domain; Policy relevance of indicator; Data availability for entire BSR; Data update frequency; and Principal Component Analysis for results in domain.
+The selection criteria for the headline indicators are based on many criteria, examples include: Conceptual coverage of entire domain; Policy relevance of indicator; Data availability for entire BSR; Data update frequency; and Principal Component Analysis for results in domain.